keu/docs/software/install-azure-standard.md

 - If you provision Azure Database for PostgreSQL - Flexible Server, it enforces TLS/SSL and requires that you set `sslmode` to `prefer` in your `config.yaml`.
 - If you provision an external database, `postgresqlEnabled` should be set to `false` in Step 8.

-## Step 8: Configure Your Helm Chart
+## Step 8: Configure Your Helm chart

 > **Note:** If you want to use a third-party ingress controller for Astronomer, complete the setup steps in [Third-Party Ingress Controllers](third-party-ingress-controllers.md) in addition to this configuration.